Modern Languages Department

 All students are taught French in teaching groups throughout Key Stage 3, developing their language skills in listening and responding, reading and writing and cultural awareness.
 All skills are regularly assessed at least every term.
 Students follow a skills-based scheme of work which also fits in to the new Modern Language Framework of Objectives.
-They have the opportunity to use ICT software programs, videos and TV, language magazines and reading books for independent reading.
+They have the opportunity to use ICT software programs, videos and reading books for independent reading.

 Students are expected to try to speak as much French as possible in the classroom.
 Learning activities regularly include peer assessment and role plays, group work and activities enabling students to develop all four skills.

 French and Spanish are the two languages that Knole Academy offers at KS4.